What is a Molar Pregnancy Meaning? Symptoms, Causes & Treatment

 Pregnancy is a time filled with excitement and expectations, but not every pregnancy follows the path we hope for.
 One such unexpected complication is a molar pregnancy, a condition that sounds rare and confusing but is important to understand.
 If you’re wondering what is a molar pregnancy, this article breaks it down clearly by explaining the meaning, symptoms, causes, and treatment options.

-A molar pregnancy is a rare condition that falls under a group of diseases known as Gestational Trophoblastic Disease (GTD).
-It happens when the cells that normally form the placenta grow abnormally into a mass of cysts rather than forming a healthy placenta and fetus.
-Instead of supporting a developing baby, this growth leads to a pregnancy that cannot continue normally.
+If you are planning to conceive, it is important to understand molar pregnancy meaning.
+A molar pregnancy (also muthupillai pregnancy in Tamil) is a rare condition that falls under a group of disorders known as Gestational Trophoblastic Disease (GTD).
+It occurs when the cells that would normally develop into the placenta grow abnormally, forming a mass of cysts instead of a healthy placenta and foetus.
+Rather than supporting a developing baby, this abnormal growth results in a pregnancy that cannot progress normally.

 There are two types of molar pregnancy.
-A complete molar pregnancy occurs when there is no embryo, only abnormal placental tissue.
-A partial molar pregnancy includes both abnormal tissue and some fetal development, but the fetus cannot survive.
-The condition is sometimes referred to simply as molar in pregnancy, and though it starts like any other pregnancy, it does not progress in a healthy way.
+A complete molar pregnancy occurs when no embryo forms and only abnormal placental tissue is present.
+A partial molar pregnancy involves both abnormal tissue and some foetal development, but the foetus is not viable.
+The condition is sometimes simply referred to as a molar pregnancy, and although it may begin like a typical pregnancy, it does not develop in a healthy or sustainable way.

 Symptoms of Molar Pregnancy